-Students will apply JavaScript to interact with the Document Object Model (DOM) and the Browser Object Model (BOM), and to manage state information, cookies and security.
-Students will also use JavaScript to enhance and validate form data and to manipulate data in strings and arrays, and will use existing JavaScript classes and objects to build upon their object-oriented programming skills.
-Students will study and apply coding techniques to address JavaScript security issues.
+Students will apply JavaScript to interact with the Document Object Model (DOM) and the Browser Object Model (BOM).
+Students will also use JavaScript to enhance and validate form data, to manipulate data in strings and arrays, and will build upon their object-oriented programming skills by working with built-in JavaScript objects as well as custom objects.
+Students will study and apply coding techniques to address JavaScript linting, debugging, and security issues.